Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 Langflow has NODES (entities) and EDGES (connections between nodes).
 They can be 1:1 or conditional (if/else).

-IMAGE HERE
+IMAGE HERE!!!!!!!!!!

+### GET ANSWER FROM CACHE
 When a user asks a question, we will first look in the DB if there is already an answer to a similar question.
-This is built up from the USER_RATE_FILTER strategy and initially will be empty.
+This is built up from the USER RATE FILTER strategy and initially will be empty.

+### DO SEMANTIC SEARCH

 If there is no answer, we will then run the Langflow workflow to generate an answer.

 We can do REFINE_QUESTION as a technique to get better answers.
-This will involve a number of different strategies outline in the SECTIONHERE.
+This will involve a number of different strategies outline in the <SECTIONHERE>.

-Having a refined question or set of questions, we will then retrieve the best K results and combine with the question(s) to generate the final answer.
+Having a refined question or set of questions, we will then retrieve the best K results.

+### RANK & FILTER DOCS

+We can then apply strategies to rank the documents and filter out irrelevant ones.

+### GENERATE RESPONSE

+We send the context content and (refined) question(s) to the LLM to get the answer.

+### CHECK NO HALLUCINATION

 We will then do CHECK_NO_HALLUCINATIONS to check that the final answer is not hallucinated and then send the generated response to the user.
+We can use reflective RAG to see if we need to repeat the process.

+### USER RATE AND CACHE

-The user will then do USER_RATE and we will do filter and cache as appropriate.
+The user will then do USER_RATE where the user can give thumbs up/down or rate for accuracy, content, relevancy and clarity as well as adding their own comments and additions to the response.

+We will then cache (store) this in the DB for future use.

 Obviously, we can use a number of different strategies to generate the final answer.

+### GRAPH RAG

 One emerging technology is GRAPHRAG.
 Here, the standard database we use for keyword and semantic search is converted to a Graph Database so that NODES (entities) and EDGES (connections between nodes) can be formed not just within each article but between articles.